Nevada NRS § 205.270 prohibits larceny from a person. This is defined as

 2. Can you go to jail for larceny from a person?

-As a category C felony, larceny from a person carries one to five years in Nevada State Prison.
+As a category C felony, the crime of larceny from a person carries one to five years in Nevada State Prison (not county jail).
 But the judge can grant probation unless the victim had an infirmity (such as being in a wheelchair or being intellectually disabled).

 If a defendant is initially charged with robbery, the prosecutor may offer a plea bargain where the defendant pleads guilty to larceny from a person.
 This is a decent plea deal to accept because robbery carries two to fifteen years in prison, which is harsher than the sentence for larceny from a person.2